 Guest musicians are not allowed without the permission of St. Anthony’s Music Department.

 Music before the Ceremony

 The seating of the mothers will commence at the hour the ceremony is to begin.
 Appropriate music could be either vocal or instrumental.
 A traditional selection would be either the Bach-Gounod or Schubert "Ave Maria."
 The ideal processional music for the wedding is a hymn inviting the singing of the assembly.
 This helps the assembly to become conscious of themselves as a worshiping community, to enter into the celebration more fully, and it prepares them to hear God's word.
-Songs which would be appropriate include, "Love Divine, All Loves Excelling," "Praise to the Lord, the Almighty," "All Creatures of Our God and King," and many more.
+Songs which would be appropriate can be found in the Music appendix.
 Hymns can be accompanied by Flutes, Brass, and Organ to create a festive atmosphere.

 Some couples choose to have an instrumental procession followed by the singing of a hymn.
 (This is especially helpful if the wedding party is large.)
+Many excellent alternatives are given in the appendix.
+Instrumental music alone for the procession is also an option.
 Note: For reasons of sacred integrity, "Bridal Chorus" from Wagner's Lohengrin ("Here Comes the Bride") is not allowed.
-Many excellent alternatives are given in the appendix.

 These are the ancient songs and hymns of the Hebrew Scriptures.
 The Church provides that some scriptural texts are more appropriate for some liturgies than for others.
 There is a list of those for whom good musical settings are available in the appendix.